A 13 year-old male presents with a cerebellar mass. A biopsy is performed, and a representative section is shown here.

-What are the red structures scattered throughout this biopsy of a cerebellar mass in a 13 year old male?
+What are the red structures scattered throughout the biopsy?
 (Bonus points if you can figure out the diagnosis in this case.)

 A. Blood vessels